 - OOO Where an area has this icon, we believe that the fund is demonstrating value in that area. - Where an area has this icon, we have concluded after further qualitative review that the fund is demonstrating value in that area. - Where an area has this icon, we recognise that the fund is not demonstrating value in that area consistently.
-We have completed a further review and shared the outcomes with you. - Where an area has this icon, we recognise that there is insufficient data available to appropriately assess that area.
+We have completed a further review and shared the outcomes with you. - Where an area has this icon, there is insufficient data available and/or the fund has not reached its minimum recommended performance period (in the case of the performance area) to appropriately assess that area.